 Gone are the days of carefree bouncing about the stage, and having a rebellious and jolly good time.
 If it is because of advancing age or because of the thought police would be the subject of a completely different post.

 Because almost all albums sported a mid-point surprise.
 Suddenly, out of some dark clouds rained an almost metal downpour of astoundingly heavy rock.
-This provided variation, much needed sweet variation to increase the quality of an album manifold.
+This provided variation, a much-needed sweet variation to increase the quality of an album manifold.

 Perhaps with the exception of Dead Letters.
 The one and only record that lets loose straight away.
-And keeps at it throughout the record, minus one or two fillers.
+And keeps at it throughout the its airplay, minus one or two fillers.
 But this one really was at the height of their productive prowess, no doubt about it.
-And we all hoped they would take off from there to super stardom.
-Yet – somehow – even this album never quite allowed The Rasmus to leave Scandinavian soil, if you get my drift.
+And we all hoped they would take off from there to superstardom.
+Yet – somehow – even this album never quite allowed The Rasmus to leave Scandinavian soil if you get my drift.
 Even if some of the following records were pretty good.

 Now, after a very long wait, Dark Matters finally released in 2017.
 And this is after The Rasmus was pronounced dead yet again.
 Or so it seemed indeed, for a very long wait of 5 years after The Rasmus, the namesake record.
 Now, the sadly departed are back from paradise and offer us another slice of their prowess.